AquaDraco/UnityStationWiki/Building-And-Testing.md

 ![](https://image.prntscr.com/image/e_3gMpjMQz_cu801A8fHxg.png)

 # Advanced Pre-Release Test sequence
-With above testing methode you can find most issues related to your code, without spending too much time building.
-However, before a release or when a stricter test regime is warranted, for ex. when handeling sync vars and clients joining, we have an advanced test-sequence:
+With above testing method you can find most issues related to your code, without spending too much time building.
+However, before a release or when a stricter test regime is warranted, for ex. when handling sync vars and clients joining, we have an advanced test-sequence:

 1. Create 2 clients (one of which hosting) with a ping of 200.
 2. Play the game, chat a little, kill a little, drop things, open things and move things.
-3. (extra for release) Before a release, we should test all issues and PR's that are ready for quality assesment in the release project.
+3. (extra for release) Before a release, we should test all issues and PR's that are ready for quality assessment in the release project.
 Test the features and bugs in every one of them, with multiple clients.
 4. Join with a third 200Ping client
 5. Look if your view is the same as the other clients. if not, you have found a bug already!
 6. play for a while with all three
-6. (extra for release) Before a release, we should test all issues and PR's that are ready for quality assesment in the release project.
+6. (extra for release) Before a release, we should test all issues and PR's that are ready for quality assessment in the release project.
 Test the features and bugs in every one of them, with the third client.
-8. No errors or inconsistencies? great, your build just passed our Quality assesment.
+8. No errors or inconsistencies? great, your build just passed our Quality assessment.

 Happy spess testing!